awslabs/data-solutions-framework-on-aws/framework/API.md

 ---

-### AnalyticsBucket <a name="AnalyticsBucket" id="aws-data-solutions-framework.AnalyticsBucket"></a>
+### AnalyticsBucket <a name="AnalyticsBucket" id="framework.AnalyticsBucket"></a>

-An Amazon S3 Bucket configured with best practices and smart defaults for Analytics: * Server side buckets encryption managed by KMS customer key * SSL communication enforcement * Access logged to an S3 bucket within a prefix matching the bucket name * All public access blocked  For custom requirements not covered, consider using {Bucket} directly.
+An Amazon S3 Bucket configured with best practices and defaults for Analytics: * Server side buckets encryption managed by KMS customer key.

+* SSL communication enforcement.
+* Access logged to an S3 bucket within a prefix matching the bucket name.
+* All public access blocked.
+* Two-step protection for bucket and objects deletion.

+For custom requirements that are not covered, use {Bucket} directly.

 **Usage example**